fluidware/nr-dash/README.md

 	"source": "Data source in NewRelic API response, usually matches 'name'", "uri": "NewRelic API end point",
-	"fields": ["keys in API response to display in DataGrid"], "order": "SQL like ORDER BY statement of keys in DataGrid" }
+	"fields": ["keys in API response to display in DataGrid"], "order": "SQL like ORDER BY statement of keys in DataGrid", "chartGrid": true/false (will generate charts for columns in the DataGrid) }
 ```